freeletics/khonshu/whetstone/README.md

 - easily let objects survive orientation changes

 One general advantage is around Fragments.
-If an app uses them or has to use them for legacy reasons, Whetstone will mostly hide them from the developers because it's generating the Fragment for each screen it's used in.
+If an app uses them or has to use them for legacy reasons, Whetstone will mostly hide them from the developers because it generates the Fragment for each screen it's used in.
 This way logic is kept out of them and the actual components like UI and state machine (presenter/view model) can be tested more easily in isolation.
 It also makes a migration away from Fragments easier since generated code can be easily replaced by other